Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 * `hidden`: (bool, optional) If true, this will not render anything in Step, while functionality remains.
 * `icon`: (string, optional) Name of Gridicon to show in custom message.
 * `when`: (function, optional) Redux selector.
 Once it evaluates to true, tour will advance to `step`.
-* `children`: (nodes, optional) If you provide children, it will override the default content.
+* `children`: (nodes, optional) If you provide children, the default content will be overridden.

 ### Visual Options

-There are three ways to define a content of this component.
+There are three ways to define the content of this component.

 - default text is "Click to continue."
 Use just as `<Continue … />` with no children.
 - default text + Gridicon ("Click *icon* to continue.") - provide name of Gridicon as an `icon` prop.
 Example: `<Continue icon="my-sites" … />`